The shattered lands

 Saltuman

-The magic they wield grants them an idyllic life—health, prosperity, and peace—but at a great cost.
+The magic they wield grants them an idyllic life, health, prosperity, and peace, but at a great cost.
 As they continue to use the magic, the effects become increasingly apparent.
-Over time, the magic transforms the users, mutating them

-into mindless, grotesque creatures.
-These once-reverent clerics begin to crave more and more essence—more magic to consume and use.
-Their forms twist further, growing pseudopods, their skin turning a pale, paper-white color, and their grip on reality fading.
+Over time, the magic transforms the users, mutating them into mindless, grotesque creatures.
+These once reverent clerics begin to crave more and more essence, more magic to consume and use.
+Their forms twist, growing pseudopods, their skin turning a pale, paper-white color, and their grip on reality fading.

 Cloudroads

 South of Iarin, the region known as the Cloudroads consists of a network of small islands connected by a labyrinth of hanging bridges and platforms.
-Vertigo-inducing houses dangle precariously over the abyss below, yet the people of this region live without fear of heights or falling.
+Vertigo-inducing houses dangle precariously over the abyss below, but the people of this region live completely without fear of heights or falling.
 They navigate the swaying planks and dizzying platforms with remarkable ease, their balance and confidence seemingly ingrained from birth.

 The inhabitants of the Cloudroads are those who have forsaken the structured, controlled life offered by the Moth Queen, choosing instead the fringes and freedom of this untamed region.
 Despite the precarious environment, the Cloudroads are home to a community united by choice rather than coercion.
-Here, individual freedom and mutual trust form the foundation of their way of life.
+Individual freedom and mutual trust form the foundation of their way of life.

 Zakhnaz